Alcohol Addiction and Treatment

 At The Augustine, we have created a haven for recovery.
 Our proven approach helps you to identify trauma, emotional difficulties, relationship issues, and other factors which have contributed to your substance use.
 Our staff members will then help you to process, address, and overcome these dynamics for lifelong sobriety.

-We believe that everyone can (and does) recover, which is why we have built a program specifically for men seeking a transformative experience.
-Our individualized treatment plans use approaches proven to help men learn to experience their emotions and develop the tools to recover from alcohol dependency.
+We believe that everyone can (and does) recover, which is why we have built a program specifically for those seeking a transformative experience.
+Our individualized treatment plans use approaches proven to help men and women learn to experience their emotions and develop the tools to recover from alcohol dependency.
 Specific examples include: